Overview and entry requirements

 Students may choose 30 credits from the list of approved language open options.

-Students without a background in linguistics will take the following two modules:
+Students without a background in linguistics take the following two modules:

-Students without a background in linguistics will take modules to the value of 45 credits from List A below.
+Students without a background in linguistics take modules to the value of 45 credits from List A below PLUS another 30 credits from either the Open Options list OR List A

 Students with a background in linguistics will take the following module:

-Students with a background in linguistics will take modules to the value of 75 credits from List A below.
+Students with a background in linguistics will take modules to the value of 45 credits from List A below And another 30 credits from either the Open Options list or List A and B below

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.